-Introduction.
-About this handbook Message from the Chairman of the EC
+Intro duc tion.
+About this handbook 4

+Mess age e from the Chairman of the EC 5

-1. Elections in Vanuatu: an introduction 7
+Part ' 1.
+E Elections in Vanuatu: institutional and legal f ramework6

-2. Electoral legal framework 8
+1. 2.
+Elections in Vanuatu: an introduction Electoral legal framework 8

-2.1 The Constitution 8
+2 2.1 The Constitution

-2.2 The electoral laws and regulations 9
+2.2 3.
+The electoral laws and regulations Electoral systems

-3. Electoral systems

-4. Electoral authorities 11
+4 4.
+Electoral authorities 11

-4.1 The Electoral Commission (EC) 11
+4 4.1 The Electoral Commission (EC) 11

-4.2 The Vanuatu Electoral Office (VEO) 12
+4 4.2 The Vanuatu Electoral Office (VEO) 12

-Part 2.
-Electoral operations, offences and dispute resolution 14
+ı 5 Votor registration 15

-5. Voter registration 15
+5. Voter registration

 5.1 Eligibility requirements to vote and register

 5.2 Where and how to register to vote

-6. Polling and counting 17
+5. Polling and counting

 6.1 Polling operations

-6.2 Counting operations

-7. Tabulation and announcement of results
+5.2 Counting operations Tabulation and announcement of results

-8. Electoral offences
+7. 8.
+Electoral offences

-9. Objections, complaints and petitions
+5. 9.
+Objections, complaints and petitions

-9.1 Objections to the voter register
+7. 9.1 Objections to the voter register

-9.2 Complaints against electoral officers
+7.1 9.2 Complaints against electoral officers

 9.3 Electoral petitions

 Part 3.
-Running for office

-candidate: an introduction32 10.

-ns on running for office 34 10.1

-ring to run 10.2

-g for office: women candidates 36 11.

-portance of women's representation 36 11.1

-nges facing women candidates 38 11.2

-nstrating Qualifications and Personal Life Messaging 11.3

-ate eligibility 12.

-lity to run for national parliamentary elections 40 12.1

-lity to run for provincial elections 41 12.2

-ity to run for municipal elections 41 12.3

-tion process42 13.

-and procedures for nomination to national elections 13.1

-and procedures for nomination to provincial elections 13.2

-and procedures for nomination to municipal elections 13.3

-f conduct for political parties and candidates 14.

-al campaign 15.

-Part 4.
-Candidate and party agents ("representatives")52

-16. Role and importance of candidate and party agents 53 17.
-Rights and responsibilities of candidate and party agents 18.
+R Running for office 31 10.
+Being a candidate: an introduction 32 10.1 Lessons on running for office 34 10.2 Preparing to run 35 11.
+Running for office: women candidates 36 11.1 The importance of women's representation 36 11.2 Challenges facing women candidates 38 11.3 Demonstrating Qualifications and Personal Life Messaging 12.
+Candidate eligibility 40 12.1 Eligibility to run for national parliamentary elections 40 12.2 Eligibility to run for provincial elections 41 12.3 Eligibility to run for municipal elections 13.
+Nomination process 42 13.1 Rules and procedures for nomination to national elections 43 13.2 Rules and procedures for nomination to provincial elections 44 13.3 Rules and procedures for nomination to municipal elections 46 14.
+Code of conduct for political parties and candidates 47 15.
+Electoral campaign 48 Part 4.
+C Candidate and party agents ("representatives") 52 16.
+Role and importance of candidate and party agents 53 17.
+Rights and responsibilities of candidate and party agents 54 18.
 Accreditation of candidate and party agents 56 19.
-Code of conduct for candidate and party agents 57
+Code of conduct for candidate and party agents

 You are thinking about running for office?

 Good for you!
 But you will need a clear understanding of the legal requirements you must meet, and of your role and responsibilities under the law.
 This handbook is meant to give individuals like you, interested in running for election in Vanuatu, an opportunity to familiarize yourself with how the electoral process works.